👉 What are headings in Markdown?

 A heading in any document seeks to provide a brief explanation of what the subsequent text is about.

-Generally, there are about six types of headings, and each comes with different font size.
+Generally, there are about six types of headings, and each comes with a different font size.

 Markdown provides a syntax for all six heading types as seen in the examples below.